Collision Checking

 You will implement the get_axes

-The checker will not verify your implementation for this step, so we encourage that you do your own testing.
+Note: The checker will not verify your implementation for this task, so we encourage that you do your own testing.

-In this step, we bring it all together and implement the Separating Axis Theorem for two polygons.
-We will be working
+In this task, we bring it all together and implement the SAT for two polygons.

 function.